Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part I by Brian Joseph Johns

 The truth was that he like Mila's parents and like Yirfir and Jasmer had lived many such adventures over the course of their own lives.
 They too had tried not to rouse the elderly while they enjoyed the pleasure of their respective lovers.
 Just because they were older did not mean they'd experienced any less though maybe they experienced it a little bit differently.

 Sato's mind returned to the current situation and his earlier suspicions.
-Something seemed off recently and he felt it like the quiet before the storm.
+Something seemed off recently.
+It felt like the quiet before the storm.
 Mila and Barris had been notoriously quiet that evening and had even turned in early without a peep from them the whole night.
 She had been pale and appeared to be ill.
 Perhaps his sense of concern was uncalled for though his intuition told him better.
 If he'd had his eyes open he'd have noticed that the tattoos on the soft skin of the inside of his forearms were glowing in the darkness and increasing in brightness.
-He might have had time dispatch the three of them before they were upon him but is was already too late and Sato too was consumed by the blackness.
+He might have had time dispatch the three of them before they were upon him but it was already too late and Sato too was consumed by the blackness.